DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### RepositoryNamesRequiredException
 * RepositoryNamesRequiredException `object`: A repository names object is required but was not specified.

+### RepositoryNotAssociatedWithPullRequestException
+* RepositoryNotAssociatedWithPullRequestException `object`: The repository does not contain any pull requests with that pull request ID.
+Check to make sure you have provided the correct repository name for the pull request.

 ### RepositoryNotFoundList
 * RepositoryNotFoundList `array`